 Once you return to your natural state of being several doors open.
 The virtues of the spirit lead us on the path of kindness.
 You can go almost everywhere when you are on this path.
 Most people will accept those who are kind and considerate.

 Yes, some will reject and scorn you for developing a conscience.
 Sadly, some greedy, prejudiced, and biased people find their way into positions of power.
 Don’t let this deter you from making the world a better place.
 Become a kind person.
 It is a legacy that touches the lives of many people.
+This will result in a more humanist centered mindset.
+A humanist mindset will help us to make a positive impact on the world.

 Losing My Faith ― Overcoming Fear